 I lie in bed thinking.
-And then I thought that this mass in my head is doing it.
-And then I thought, what a magnificent thing, that all those neurons, synapses and whatever, like electrical wires are coursing through the mass that resides inside my skill.
-Such a strange mass it is, a lump that if you didn’t know what it was and found it in your yard you would think you ought to buy it.
+And then I thought that this mass in my head was doing it.
+And then I thought, what a marvelous thing, that all those neurons, synapses and whatever, like electrical wires are coursing through the mass that resides inside my skill.
+Such a strange mass it is, a lump that if you didn't know what it was and found it in your yard, you would think you ought to buy it.

-Of course, it belongs in the skull, not in the yard.
-We carry a powerhouse atop out shoulders, yet we spend most of the day whining, and throwing chemicals at the powerhouse spurring it to work better, run faster, be smarter, get with the program, make us happy.
+We carry a powerhouse atop our shoulders, yet we spend most of the day whining and throwing chemicals at the powerhouse, spurring it to work better, run faster, be smarter, get with the program, and make us happy.

-I’m not a spring chicken, and I suppose that brings with it a certain amount of urgency to get things done.
-I read once that if you want to know about death ask a 70-year-old, they’ve been looking at it across the street for a decade.”
+I'm not a spring chicken, and I suppose that brings with age comes a certain amount of urgency to get things done.
+I read once that if you want to know about death, ask a 70-year-old.
+They've been looking at it across the street for a decade."

 I say, yep, look at it, then get on with life—that's what you're here for.

 What is my purpose?
 What is my dream?
 What is my passion?
 How can I be of service?
 How can I feed my soul good things when I hear so much bad stuff?
 How can I combat negativity?

 These are the questions of the ages, yet one lone soul dared to stand up and say, "Our purpose is to live in joy."

 This morning I heard Oprah quote Maya Angelo.
 "I come as one.
 I stand as ten thousand."

 For Oprah, it was her people behind her, those with price tags attached should they ever be sold.
 They were listed in a slave ledger, Donna, $900; Lydia, $800, an 11-year-old girl, $500.

 Oprah will not let herself forget where she came from.